Paciente8159/uCNC-modules/M62-M65/README.md

 The M62-M65 can be used like this.

 ```
-M62-M65 P<output pin number from 0 to 31>
+M62-M65 P<Generic output pin number from 0 to 31>
 ```